North Somerset Council

 Sam Hayward: Sam is responsible for the healthcare public health and harm risk reduction functions of the team.
 This includes close working with partners on the ICS footprint, as well as leadership on drug and alcohol services, and smoking cessation support.

 Matt and the three Consultants are supported by service leads and other public health specialists, who collectively form a team of approximately 40 staff.
+The wider directorate also includes planning and sustainable places teams so there is a good opportunity to engage broadly across the council and influence the wider determinants of health.

 Our vision and principles